LolyxMoon/N.OVA/README.md

 ## Overview

-N.OVA is an AI-powered platform built on Solana that transforms blockchain data into personalized, expressive identities.
-Through a comprehensive suite of generative tools including natural language chat, AI-composed music, dynamic identity cards, and on-chain analytics, N.OVA creates a unique experience around each user's blockchain behavior.
+Nouwa is an AI-powered platform built on Solana that transforms blockchain data into personalized, expressive identities.
+Through a comprehensive suite of generative tools including natural language chat, AI-composed music, dynamic identity cards, and on-chain analytics, Nouwa creates a unique experience around each user's blockchain behavior.

 ### The Problem